magaboomchen/SelfAdaptiveMano/README.md

 * validate SFCIID selection

 Orchestrator
-* UFRR mapping: check vnfi in VNFISequence, delete duplicate vnfi in same server
+* UFRR mapping: check vnfi in vnfiSequence, delete duplicate vnfi in same server
 * store reservation of resource for each elements in information base

 Measurer